 As for the final research-paper, bear in mind what Gracián wrote in 1647: "good things, when short, are twice as good."
 The aim is to create a paper that packs a lot of valuable thinking into a relatively brief space.
-It should be a minimum of four full double-spaced pages in length (not counting reference list), and at a maximum it should not exceed six full double-spaced pages in length, not counting reference list, it must be double-spaced throughout, and with a size 12 font.
+It should be a minimum of five full double-spaced pages in length (not counting reference list), and at a maximum it should not exceed seven full double-spaced pages in length, not counting reference list, it must be double-spaced throughout, and with a size 12 font.
 You should include (cite, discuss) also the best additional journal article you could find; you are free to change what you identify as the best additional article after you turn in the outline (in case you identify one there).
 This must be a journal article, not a book, book chapter, or internet site or page.
 (Why?
 Because you should identify a scientifically peer-reviewed source.
-Otherwise, what you come up may better qualify for section 2 above, rather than section 5!)
+Otherwise, what you come up may better qualify for section 2 above, rather than section 4!)
+You are free to cite and reference more than one additional journal article if you wish to.
 Note that this paper is not an assignment to report or to "critique the article" in all possible ways - instead you are to use these articles in the course of trying to answer in the best possible way the basic question posed by the research-paper topic.
-Keep focus on that question.
+Keep focus on that question, that topic...